Loco00003/locoweb/content/machines/hackmyvm/Easy machines/Vulny - hackmyvm/index.md

 ![](images/vulny%20(12).png)

-Among the files of the zip, se file an sql file, we research how to open it:
+Among the files of the zip,we see file an `.sql` file, we research how to open it:

 ![](images/vulny%20(13).png)
 ![](images/vulny%20(14).png)

-Lets follow this steps, we find nothing of interest in the database tables:(make sure we start the mysql service with `sudo service start mysql`)
+Lets follow this steps.And we find nothing of interest in the database tables(make sure we start the mysql service with `sudo service start mysql`):

 ![](images/vulny%20(15).png)

-Apparently, this database has no information at all, ideally , it would contain user and password information, I decide to do a little bit of research on the wp file manager and its version to see if it can be exploited in some way.
+Apparently, this database has no information at all, ideally , it would contain user and password information, I decide to do a little bit of research on the `wp file manager` and its version to see if it can be exploited in some way.

 After a while, a find a [github](https://github.com/ircashem/wp-file-manager-plugin-exploit) page, containing a exploit for this app, it a plugin for wordpress, and the exploit will a allow remote command execution, now I'll follow this steps, and see if I can get a reverse shell: